-To give a yet more concrete example of the insight that arises in this way we recall that in [37] Vinatier conjectures $\mathcal{A}{L/K}$ is a free Γ -module when $K = \mathbb{Q}$ and is able, by using the connection to twisted Galois-Gauss sums, to prove this conjecture if the decomposition groups in Gal (L/\mathbb{Q}) of each wildly ramified prime are abelian (see [35]).
-The conjecture is also known to hold if L/\mathbb{Q} is tamely ramified by the work of Erez in [19].
-However, aside from numerical verifications in a small (finite) number of cases (see [36]), there is still essentially nothing known about this conjecture in the non-abelian weakly and wildly ramified case.
+However, to finish with an even more concrete example of the insight that comes from using techniques of relative algebraic K-theory we recall that in [38] Vinatier conjectures that $\mathcal{A}{L/K}$ is a free Γ -module when $K=\mathbb{Q}$ and is able, by using the connection to twisted Galois-Gauss sums, to prove this conjecture if the decomposition groups in $\operatorname{Gal}(L/\mathbb{Q})$ of each wildly ramified prime are abelian (see [36]).
+The conjecture is also known to hold if L/\mathbb{Q} is tamely ramified by the work of Erez in [20].
+However, aside from numerical verifications in a small (finite) number of cases (see [37]), there is still essentially nothing known about this conjecture in the non-abelian weakly and wildly ramified case.

 By contrast, applying our approach in this setting now allows us to show easily that Vinatier's Conjecture naturally decomposes into a family of corresponding conjectures concerning extensions of local fields.
 This observation leads directly to a general 'finiteness result' for Vinatier's Conjecture and hence renders the conjecture accessible to effective computation.
-In particular, in this way we are able to prove the conjecture for several infinite families of non-abelian wildly ramified Galois extensions.
+In particular, in this way we are able to prove the conjecture for several new, and infinite, families of non-abelian wildly ramified Galois extensions.

-Although we do not pursue it here, we believe it likely that the same local approach would also shed light on several of the explicit questions that were recently raised by Caputo and Vinatier in the introduction to [15].
+Although we do not pursue it here, we believe it likely that the same local approach would also shed light on several of the explicit questions that were recently raised by Caputo and Vinatier in the introduction to [16].

-Finally, we would like to note that much of this work grew out of the King's College London PhD Thesis [23] of the third author.
+Finally, we would like to note that much of this work grew out of the King's College London PhD Thesis [24] of the third author.

-Acknowledgement We are very grateful to Stéphane Vinatier for interesting correspondence and to Claus Fieker for his valuable help with the computation of the automorphism groups for the degree 63 extensions that are discussed in §10.2.
+Acknowledgements We are grateful to Stéphane Vinatier for interesting correspondence and to Claus Fieker for his valuable help with the computation of the automorphism groups for the degree 63 extensions that are discussed in §10.2.
+The second author is also grateful to Adebisi Agboola for stimulating discussions concerning related work.
+Finally, we are very grateful to the anonymous referee for a very careful reading of the article and, in particular, for having pointed out an error in an earlier version of Theorem 4.4.